-Michael Adams, a senior in the Stony Brook University School of Journalism, has won the 2019 Martin Buskin Award for Campus Journalism.
+Michael Adams, a senior at the Stony Brook University School of Journalism, has won the 2019 Martin Buskin Award for Campus Journalism.

 Adams is opinions editor for The Stony Brook Statesman and previously served as its assistant news editor.
 He also participated in the school’s “Journalism Without Walls” program in Cuba and Ecuador.
 He will receive a check for $500 and be cited at the School of Journalism’s Majors and Minors Banquet on May 9.